The Statistics Program offers two degrees in statistics: a bachelor of science (BS) degree and a bachelor of arts (BA) degree.

-The BS degrees offers a more specialized educational in statistical techniques.
+The BS degree offers a more specialized educational in statistical techniques.
 Students will explore methodology, computing, and applications, and will additionally focus on advanced methods and applications through a rigorous schedule of statistics and mathematics courses.

 The BS degree has a focus on mathematics in order to support the upper-level statistical methodology in the advanced core courses.
 With the BS in statistics, students will gain strong foundations in the theoretical aspects of probability, inference, linear models, and Bayesian methods, while also acquiring detailed programming and computing skills that are of specific interest for statisticians.